starknet-io/starknet.js/www/docs/guides/define_call_message.md

 ### Object (without ABI conformity check)

-Use of objects allows a clear representation of the list of parameters:
+The use of objects allows a clear representation of the list of parameters:

 ```typescript
 const myParams = {